Frequently Asked Questions

 What is the Christian Transhumanist Association?

-Broadly speaking, the Christian Transhumanist Association seeks to be four things:
+Broadly speaking, the Christian Transhumanist Association seeks to cultivate four things:

 - An emerging theology of technology within the Christian tradition.

-- A voice for the importance of positive, relational values within the broader transhumanist project.
+- A voice for positive, relational values within the broader transhumanist project.

 - A positive religious vision that calls Christians to serve on behalf of the world.